 Group Property name Туре Description Default value VALIDATE_MAS KED_ROW_COUNT FOR_STATUS Boolean Flag to control if row counts should be considered as a factor to decide the completion status of the masking step of an object. true VALIDATE_LOA D_ROW_COUNT_F OR_STATUS Boolean Flag to control if row counts should be considered as a factor to decide the completion status of the load step of an object. true DISPLAY_BYTE S_INFO_IN_STA TUS Boolean Flag to control the display of number of bytes in Execution Status response false DISPLAY_ROW COUNT_IN_STAT US Boolean Flag to control the display of number of rows in Execution Status response true NFS_STORAGE HOST String Host address of the NFS server.
-Conditional, required if mount- filesystem is auto- configured instead of using API NFS_STORAGE EXPORT_PATH String Path to the directory on the filesystem to mount.
-Conditional, required if mount- filesystem is auto- configured instead of using API
+NFS_STORAGE EXPORT_PATH String Path to the directory on the filesystem to mount.
+NFS_STORAGE MOUNT_TYPE String The type of filesystem.
+Enum having values- CIFS, NFS3, NFS4.
+NFS_STORAGE MOUNT_OPTION String The options for mount, e.g. "rw" rw APPLICATION NAME String Name of the Hyperscale application.
+For existing customers, this shall be analogous to the mount name used for staging area. hs-staging- area